cityofships/i-love-compute/README.md

 For hardware donation, send mail to _Thomas Debesse_ `<dev (ad) illwieckz.net>` to know more about the operation.
 Hardware has to be shipped to France.

-Missing:
+Looking for:

-- AMD GCN4 (Polaris),
+- AMD discrete RDNA2 (Big Navi), CDNA2,
 - AMD RDNA1 (Navi), CDNA1,
-- AMD RDNA2 (Big Navi), CDNA2,
+- AMD GCN4 (Polaris),
-- AMD hardware supported by ROCr,
+- AMD hardware with supported HIP on ROCm,
 - Via hardware (Chrome 520 and later),
 - Nvidia hardware that is not Tesla or Kepler,
 - Intel hardware that is not Gen7 (Haswell),